 What’s a sofa without a gorgeous cushion arrangement?
 Not only do cushions add an extra element of comfort, but they offer you to the chance to ring the changes.
-Think of them as the jewellery of the interiors world – allowing you to dress up or dress down your home as the mood takes you.
+Think of them as the jewellery of the interior’s world – allowing you to dress up or dress down your home as the mood takes you.

 No1: How to arrange cushions on a sofa

 The first big question… how many cushions?
 Sofas are designed for sitting and too many cushions can create a comfort-free zone, so proceed with care.
-However, don’t skimp; there’s nothing worse than one or two tiny cushions on a sofa – it just looks mean spirited.
+However, don’t skimp; there’s nothing worse than just one or two cushions on a sofa – it just looks mean spirited, unless you are trying to make a minimalist style statement.
 On the above Omega velvet sofa, we choose a classic mix of large cushions (50cm by 50cm) and added smaller cushions for the front.
-Mixing and matching different sized cushions in such a fashion creates interest and stops it looking to formulaic.
+Mixing and matching different sized couch cushions in such a fashion creates interest and stops it looking to formulaic.

 No2: Mix colour and pattern

-Our new collection of cushions celebrate two things Linwood is renowned for: colour and pattern.
+Our velvet cushions celebrate two things Linwood is renowned for: colour and pattern.
 Use different combinations to create different moods and remember the great thing about a cushion is you can move it easily.
 Lots of different cushions can look fun mixed up on a plain sofa – turning a blank canvas into a work of art – but what looks like a casual, thrown together look always has a common style thread.
 Here, cushions – from top, clockwise: Fawkes, Java, Bukhara and Fez –look stunning because the palette is similar in tone, each design is piped and all our made from the same material, velvet.
 If you follow at least two of these suggestions, it will allow you to have fun, safe in the knowledge your choice of cushions will work as a whole.

-No3: Don’t ignore cushion inners
+No4: Don’t ignore cushion inners

-No5: Bedroom scatter cushions
+No6: Bedroom scatter cushions

-Now, we aren’t suggesting that you have hundreds of bedroom cushions – nobody wants the hassle of arranging lots every morning, but one or two beautiful scatter cushions can transform a scheme.
+Now, we aren’t suggesting that you have hundreds of bedroom cushions – nobody wants the hassle of arranging lots every morning, but one or two scatter cushions can transform a scheme, creating a smart, balanced cushion arrangement.
 Keep things simple – the neutral palette of off-whites is the perfect palette for a bedroom, but the addition of The Wave cushion in Mineral stops things becoming too safe.
 Taking its inspiration from an archive document, this velvet cushion has an elegant tonal design featuring undulating waves.

 No6: Little extras